-- 3.1.5 Emergency Shelters, Supportive, and Transitional Housing.
-To maintain compliance with State Law (SB 2) related to emergency shelters the City established a new Emergency Shelter Overlay District in June 2014 that provides for the by-right approval of emergency shelters which comply with objective design standards included within Section 9-5.3839 of the Zoning Ordinance, without discretionary zoning approval, within the city's emergency shelter overlay district. - To retain compliance with state law, the city will revise Section 9-5.1703.1 of the Zoning Code Off-Street Parking Requirements by Use, to remove the per-bed parking stall requirement associated with emergency shelters. - Amend the Zoning Ordinance by the end of January 31, 2023, to allow "supportive housing" as defined by AB 2162 (2018) within all zoning districts which allow for multi-family development.
-Supportive housing uses shall be reviewed consistent with the review of multi-family uses within the same zoning district. - Amend the Zoning Ordinance by September 30, 2023, to allow for "transitional housing" as defined, as a permitted use in zones allowing residential uses, subject to the standards and procedures of residential uses in the same zone.
+3.1.5 Emergency Shelters, Supportive, and Transitional Housing.
+To maintain compliance with State Law (SB 2) related to emergency shelters the City established a new Emergency Shelter

+Overlay District in June 2014 that provides for the by-right approval of emergency shelters which comply with objective design standards included within Section 9-5.3839 of the Zoning Ordinance, without discretionary zoning approval, within the city's emergency shelter overlay district.

+- To retain compliance with state law, the city will revise Section 9-5.1703.1 of the Zoning Code Off-Street Parking Requirements by Use, to remove the per-bed parking stall requirement associated with emergency shelters. . - Amend the Zoning Ordinance by the end of January 31, 2023, to allow "supportive housing" as defined by AB 2162 (2018) within all zoning districts which allow for multi-family development.
+Supportive housing uses shall be reviewed consistent with the review of multi-family uses within the same zoning district. - Amend the Zoning Ordinance by September 30, 2023 January 31, 2024, to allow for "transitional housing" as defined, as a permitted use in zones allowing residential uses, subject to the standards and procedures of residential uses in the same zone. - Amend the Zoning Ordinance by January 31, 2024, to amend the definition of emergency shelter in compliance with AB 2339.